A64 road: York-Scarborough

 It passes close to the University of York, near the busy A1079 Hull road/A166 junction in Dunnington.
-The University is now much closer to the bypass due to its new Heslington East campus, and the Grimston Bar Park and Ride is accessed from the same junction.
+The university is now much closer to the bypass due to its new Heslington East campus, and the Grimston Bar Park and Ride is accessed from the same junction.
 At Murton it crosses the Derwent Valley Light Railway.
 The York bypass terminates at the Hopgrove Roundabout (named after the nearby Hopgrove pub) in Stockton-on-the-Forest with the A1036 (former route) and A1237 near Forest Park golf club.
 This roundabout has lengthy queues at peak time, and is scheduled to eventually become a grade separated junction.
 Going east in the direction of Scarborough, it passes the Highwayman cafe on the left, and the Vertigrow Garden Centre, close to where the former York to Beverley Line crossed.
 Next is the Four Alls Inn at Stockton-on-the-Forest, followed by The Tanglewood.
-At the turn-off for Sand Hutton is an agricultural research laboratory (Food and Environment Research Agency), where the road enters the district of Ryedale and re-enters North Yorkshire.
+At the turn-off for Sand Hutton is an agricultural research laboratory (Food and Environment Research Agency), where the road re-enters North Yorkshire.
 It passes Claxton Hall and a right turn for Claxton, and left turn for Flaxton.

 At Harton there is the former Malton Little Chef on the left, opposite the Gulf Coastways Service Station at Flaxton, just after a turn-off to the right for Harton.
 There is a dual carriageway section near Barton-le-Willows which includes Barton Hill, a steep section just before Whitwell-on-the-Hill, crossing the York to Scarborough Line.
 From here to Malton, the road follows the River Derwent (former boundary between the North and East ridings).
 It passes through Crambeck, where it is crossed by the Centenary Way and there is a right turn for High Hutton at Huttons Ambo.
 The road and avenue towards Castle Howard, including the Yorkshire Arboretum, are here on the left.
 The 5 mi £8.2 million dual carriageway Malton Bypass opened in December 1978.
 The former route is the B1257 and B1248.
 There is an intersection with the A169 (for Pickering, Whitby and the North York Moors) near Eden Camp Museum.
 The bypass crosses the River Derwent and the railway.
 It meets the former route at Scagglethorpe.
 Before Scagglethorpe village, the road has been improved to the north to reduce curvature.
 The single carriageway sections of this road are dangerous, and local people hope for a new dual carriageway.
 There are plans for a bypass of Rillington.
 In Rillington it passes The Fleece and the Coach and Horses.
 There is a left turn for Scampston.
 At West Knapton there is a left turn for the B1258.
 It passes through West Heslerton and East Heslerton, then passes the Snooty Fox.
 In Sherburn it passes the East Riding.
 Sherburn was formerly in the (historic) East Riding, being south of the Derwent.
 East of the village is the large Atlas Ward Structures factory.